 Visiting District Schools/Facilities

 All visitors to the Ambridge Area School District – which includes members of the media – are required to sign in and receive a visitor’s badge.
 The District uses the Raptor Visitor Management System, which requires visitors to present a valid state-issued ID at the time of entry.
-Media visiting schools and other facilities will be accompanied by either the Public Relations Consultant or an Administrative Team Member.
+Media visiting schools and other facilities will be accompanied by an Administrative Team Member.

 Auditor General Eugene DePasquale released a statement on Wednesday that includes one finding and one recommendation for improvement for the Ambridge Area School District for an audit covering fiscal years July 2012 through June 2016.